MACHINE LEARNING or STATISTICAL LEARNING

 USEFUL TEXTS FOR MACHINE LEARNING (NOT ECONOMICS)

-undergraduate / masters level book
+/ masters level book

-ISL: Gareth James, Daniela Witten, Trevor Hastie and
+ISL2: Gareth James, Daniela Witten, Trevor Hastie and

-Robert Tibsharani (2013), An Introduction to Statistical
+Robert Tibshirani (2021), An Introduction to Statistical

-Learning: with Applications in R, Springer.
+Learning: with Applications in R, Second Edition,

-A free legal pdf is at http://www-bcf.usc.edu/~gareth/ISL/
+free legal pdf is at https://www.statlearning.com/

 Ph.D. level book